There are many reasons!

-I thoroughly understand the hiring process as companies are trying to fill their open jobs.
+- I thoroughly understand the hiring process companies go through.

-I am a very strategic writer and coach.
-I know how to brainstorm, ask good questions, organize information, put together plans of action, and really engage.
+- I am a strategic writer and coach.
+I know how to brainstorm, ask useful questions, organize information, put together plans of action, and really engage with my clients.

+- I am a very experienced writer!
 I have written more than 3,000 resumes and other career documents.
 I have reviewed thousands more than that.
-I am a really good writer!

-People tell me that they have more confidence in themselves after we have worked together.
+- People tell me that they have more confidence in themselves after we work together.

-I love what I do, I am fully committed to helping people!
+- I love what I do and I’m fully committed to helping people!

 Professional Association of Resume Writers and Career Coaches (PARW/CC):